 Consumer Price Index

-.
-It jumped 0.3% in March following a 0.2% increase in February.
 The PPI measures inflation for suppliers.
 It is the weighted average cost of a basket of goods and services sold in the wholesale, manufacturing, and commodity markets.
 The PPI is a leading indicator and frequently signals future changes in the CPI.
 Businesses may try to pass some of their cost increases (which is measured in the PPI) through to the final buyer (which is measured in the CPI).
+The index dropped from 0.4% in January to 0.2% in February, however, the year to date measured 2.7%, the highest since 2014!
+This is the largest increase since August.
 Visit BLS – Producer Price Index

 for the most recent report.

-Most indicators continue to point to higher prices in the coming months.
-Even gasoline prices increased in my neighborhood in May.
+It is true, February’s figures lower the concern about inflation – but I remain convinced that inflation will continue to escalate in 2018.
+What could spark inflation?
 The labor market will continue to tighten, and wages should continue to rise.
 Consumer spending will continue to increase as incomes rise, which will increase aggregate demand.
 A weaker dollar will continue to increase commodity prices.
-(This is one reason the PPI has increased for the last 12 months.)
+(This is one reason the PPI for the last 12 months has increased.)
 A trade war, and the added cost of tariffs will be passed through to consumers as higher prices.
 (See blog – President Trump’s Proposed Tariff – The Economics

 Americans are returning to work in record numbers!
 The Bureau of Labor Statistics reported that the unemployment rate remained at 4.1% for the fifth consecutive month.
 However, 313,000 people were added to non-farm payrolls.
 This is the largest gain since July 2016.
 The construction and retail trade categories benefited the most.